 Film and Video Production - Program Description

-For additional information about opportunities your college offers, please refer to the School of Communications or the College of Liberal Arts and Sciences sections in this catalog.
+For additional information about opportunities your college offers, please refer to the College of Liberal Arts and Sciences sections in this catalog.

 A strong hands-on emphasis characterizes the film and video production major.
 Courses include animation, cinema studies, documentary and nonfiction, fiction filmmaking, new media, and sound design.
 The curriculum integrates production experience with the insights offered by media history, theory, and criticism.

 Digital video facilities include editing suites, a full complement of field gear, a studio classroom, and a digital audio studio.
 Students work with a variety of software in Macintosh computer laboratories.
 Student internship opportunities include regional and national productions, post-production houses, and many more.

 The Film and Video Production major is accredited by the National Association of Schools of Art and Design (NASAD).

 In order to maintain high-quality instruction, the film and video production major limits the number of students accepted each year into FVP 226, FVP 227, and all 300- and 400-level film/video courses.

 Students are required to have an overall GPA above 2.5 and complete the two film and video pre-admission courses (FVP 123 and FVP 125) with a minimum of 3.0 GPA in order to apply for admission to the major and take FVP 226/227 and 300- and 400-level film and video courses.
 Achievement of these minimum criteria does not guarantee admission (see below).

 Having met these requirements, students will submit an admission application.
 Guidelines for the application are available on the film and video production website at www.gvsu.edu/filmvideo, and upon request from the Department of Visual and Media Arts office, 1105 Alexander Calder Art Center.
 Admission applications are accepted the first Monday of November, April, and August.